Lady (Hear Me Tonight)

 "Lady (Hear Me Tonight)" is a song by French house duo Modjo, written and performed by vocalist Yann Destagnol and producer Romain Tranchart.
-It was released on 19 June 2000 as the lead single from the duo's self-titled debut studio album (2001).
-It became a major worldwide success, topping at least 10 music charts, including the national charts of Ireland, Italy, Spain, Switzerland, and the United Kingdom.
+It was released on 19 June 2000 as the lead single from their only album, Modjo (2001).
+The song contains a sample of Chic's "Soup for One" (1982).
+"Lady (Hear Me Tonight)" became a major worldwide success, topping at least 10 music charts, including the national charts of Ireland, Italy, Spain, Switzerland, and the United Kingdom.
 It also topped the US Billboard Hot Dance Club Play chart in January 2001.
+In 2025, Billboard magazine ranked it among "The 100 Best Dance Songs of All Time".

+Background

+Romain Tranchart and Yann Destagnol, the members of Modjo, were attendees of the American School of Modern Music in Paris, France when they signed a record deal with UMG.
+Until signing the deal, they had not agreed on their band name, and "Lady" was only the "third or fourth" song they had written.

 Content

-"Lady (Hear Me Tonight)" is written in the key of D-flat major and proceeds at a moderately fast tempo of 128 beats per minute, in common time.
-It features a guitar sample of "Soup for One" performed by Chic, as written by Nile Rodgers and Bernard Edwards.
-In 2011, Chic added the song to their concert setlist, which is performed as a mash-up song with "Soup for One".
+"Lady (Hear Me Tonight)" is written in the key of B-flat minor and proceeds at a moderately fast tempo of 128 beats per minute, in common time.
+It features a guitar sample of the 1982 single "Soup for One" performed by Chic, as written by Nile Rodgers and Bernard Edwards.
+Since 2009, Chic has added the song to their concert setlist, which is often performed as a mash-up song with "Soup for One".

 The single includes the original version of the track, plus an acoustic version, both performed by Modjo.
-Remixes have been provided by Harry Romero, Roy Davis, Jr. and Danny Tenaglia.
+Remixes have been provided by Harry Romero, Roy Davis Jr. and Danny Tenaglia.

 Release

 The song debuted at number one in the United Kingdom on 10 September 2000, where it stayed for two weeks to become the sixteenth-best-selling single of 2000.
+The song earned Modjo an entry in the Guinness Book of World Records as the first French group to debut at number one on the UK Singles Chart.
 It also reached number one in seven other European countries and became a top-ten hit in several others, including Australia, Canada and New Zealand.
 In the United States, the song peaked at number 81 on the Billboard Hot 100 and number one on the Hot Dance Club Play chart.
 As of 2017, the single has sold two million copies worldwide.